PaulTreanor/CodeSpaces-demo/README.md

 6. Share the link with everyone
 7. Make some sort of change

+## Setup (secret)
+1. Make sure I have another port open on my Mac
+2. Get your `.devcontainer.json` setup with eslint etc

 ## Issues I'll run into
 1. Cloning it
 2. Port conflict